 Your blood sample is sent to the laboratory.
-A blood doctor can look at your sample under a microscope.
+Specialist technicians and doctors look at your sample under a microscope.

 They can see the different types of cells and can count the different blood cells.
 They can also test for different kinds of chemicals and proteins in the blood.

 You can eat and drink normally before most blood tests.
 For fasting blood tests you need to stop eating and drinking beforehand.
 Your doctor will tell you for how long.